 Establishing your needs and preferences ahead of time will help guide you and keep you focused on the best match for your child and family.

 Do Some Research

 Once you’ve identified the camps that you’re interested in, do some research.
 Visit the camp websites.
 Find out about tuition fees and what’s included.
 Do they offer financial assistance?
-Check out reviews and testimonials on the Internet, and, most important, get direct feedback from friends and neighbors whose children attended.
+Check out reviews and testimonials on the Internet, and, most importantly, get direct feedback from friends and neighbors whose children attended.

-Next, schedule appointments for your family and future camper to visit the camps, meet the staff, and get a flavor for a typical day at camp, including the mix of activities, camp schedule and traditions.
+Next, schedule appointments for your family and future camper to visit the camps, meet the staff, and get a flavor for a typical day at camp, including the mix of activities, camp schedule, and traditions.
 Find out if your child will be able to make choices about activities and interests at camp.
 Be sure to determine the camp’s ratio of staff to campers and whether your camper will remain with the same group all day.

 Before you head out to camp, jot down your questions.
-Here are several to help you gauge health and safety, staff experience and training:
+Here are several to help you gauge health and safety, staff experience, and training:

 Check Out Health &

 - Is the camp accredited by the American Camp Association?
 ACA provides a seal of approval to over 2,400 camps that meet nearly 300 standards.